 Professional development (PD) in education or educational consulting refers to a wide variety of advanced professional learning, specialized training, or formal education that intends to help teachers, educators, and administrators improve their skills, knowledge, and effectiveness.

-Schools, districts, foundation grants, or private sources can shoulder the cost of professional development training.
+Schools, districts, federal, state or foundation grants, or private sources can shoulder the cost of professional development training.
 It can be delivered in person, online, through 1-on-1 interactions, or group situations.
 This article will discuss the importance of professional development in education.

 THE IMPORTANCE OF PROFESSIONAL DEVELOPMENT

 Professional development keeps teachers and administrators up to date on new curriculum resources, new findings on how children learn, and new technological tools for the classroom.
 PD in education is important because what teachers do in the classroom has a big impact on student learning.